 Educational Technology Inquiry Lab

-The ETILAB 'Sandpit' provides a space for educators/teachers to 'play' with technologies andin theprocess become confident with technologies/tools before exploring ways of teaching with the technologies.
-The ETILAB is an initiative of the School of Education (SOE) at the University of Cape Town (UCT).
+The ETILAB 'Sandpit' provides a space for educators/teachers to 'play' with technologies and in the process become confident with technologies/tools before exploring ways of teaching with the technologies.
+The ETILAB is a brain child of Assoc Prof Dick Ng'ambi.
 Most educators appear to know less than students about technologies and devices because they (educators) play less with technologies.
 As emerging technologies become ubiquitous, and continue to rapidly evolve there is an increasing need for novel approaches to life-long and life-wide learning for educators.
 However, the potential for teachers/educators to learn through play is potentially effective for 21st century professional development.
 Hence the ETILAB 'sandpit' enables teachers/educators to learn without being taught, learn with devices and how to teach with devices, have fun while learning, build teaching models, test and 'throw-away' as in 'a sandpit', gain confidence while discovering possibilities of tools/devices before taking new practices to a ‘live’ classroom.
 ETILAB's thesis is that teachers/educators are most likely to use technologies that are familiar to them and for which they are confident users.

 We think of the ETILAB as a ‘sandpit for educators’ where educators from all walks of life are invited to play within a safe and secure environment, to imagine and innovate, to engage with and experiment, and through such play to become more confident and self-assured in the use of emerging technologies in their various classrooms.
 Play in this instance is associated with activities or exercise for recreation and amusement, with fun, jest and participation in an environment removed from the everyday, often stressful, environments of everyday life.
 Sandpits are furthermore believed to encourage imagination and creativity in children where several structures can be imagined, designed and built, and just as easily discarded in a non-threatening environment.
 The sand provides a medium for exploration, construction and design, fundamental skills that the player takes with them into all other aspects of life.
 In this same way the ETILAB aims to create an environment akin to a sandpit, where educators can explore, construct and design, imagine, discard and re-imagine pedagogies and educational applications for existing and emerging technologies in a dynamic, interactive, collaborative manner.
 The Lab aims to provide educators with a space where they leave the stresses normally associated with emerging technologies at the door and enter with the goal of enjoyment and fun, where learning is ‘with others’ and knowledge is (freely) shared like the sand in the sandpit.